 Slow is smooth, smooth is fast

-Go smoothly though – it can be quite tempting to go flat out and try to change the world, but you may be going more quickly than your business, team or processes can realistically go.
-Smooth, methodical and well measured changes are important.
-You’ll know what makes a positive difference if you do it carefully.
-Changing too many aspects of the process can lead to confusion over what worked and what didn’t.
+Go smoothly though – it can be quite tempting to go flat out and change the world, but you may be going more quickly than your business, team or processes can realistically go.

 Remember that change is usually fine for most people, if they themselves don’t have to change.
 If people have to change you may face resistance, a lack of cooperation and slow progress.

-A word of caution.
-Always try to work on making the process effective first before making it efficient.
-It can be easy to try and make everything efficient – but being efficient at doing something wrong doesn’t make sense.
+Always work on making the process effective first before making it efficient.
+It can be tempting to make everything efficient – but being efficient at doing something wrong doesn’t make sense.